Disabled Living Allowance and Personal Independence Payments

 To claim CA, email [email protected] or phone 0345 608 4321.
 Your income from fostering is disregarded for calculating CA, but CA is taxable, so you would need to declare it on any tax return.

-In the case of a looked after disabled child or young person being placed with foster carers, there is no entitlement of the foster carers to a parent carers needs assessment.
+Foster carers are not entitled to a parent carer needs assessment.
 The needs of the foster carers should be considered separately as part of their own assessment and approval process, and under their conditions of service as foster carers.

 Additional financial support